 An Open Technology Institute investigation that drew on the Measurement Lab’s data analysis found these slowdowns were the result of “intentional policies by some of the nation’s largest communications companies, which led to significant, months-long degradation of a consumer product for millions of people.”
 Major broadband providers, including AT&T, Time Warner Cable and Verizon, deliberately limited the capacity at these interconnection points, effectively throttling the delivery of content to thousands of U.S. businesses and residential customers across the country.

 VERIZON: During oral arguments in Verizon v.
 FCC in 2013, judges asked whether the phone giant would favor some preferred services, content or sites over others if the court overruled the agency’s existing open internet rules.
 Verizon counsel Helgi Walker had this to say: “I’m authorized to state from my client today that but for these rules we would be exploring those types of arrangements.”
 Walker’s admission might have gone unnoticed had she not repeated it on at least five separate occasions during arguments.

 The court struck down the FCC’s rules in January 2014 — and in May, FCC Chairman Tom Wheeler opened a public proceeding to consider a new order.

 In response millions of people urged the FCC to reclassify broadband providers as common carriers and in February 2015, the agency did just that.

-Since Trump appointed him in January 2017, FCC Chairman Ajit Pai sought to dismantle the agency’s landmark Net Neutrality rules.
-In December, the FCC’s Republican majority destroyed all Net Neutrality protections, ignoring the outcry from millions of people.
+But the Trump FCC’s Republican majority destroyed all Net Neutrality protections, ignoring the outcry from millions of people.

 Don’t believe me?
 Let history be the guide.